sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	- But The bride is only half of the picture we are trying to understand
 	- Paul speaks very specifically about a calling that is forming the perfect husband
 	- Ephesians specifically speaks of Blessings that we get to enjoy, but these are not the blessings of Abraham, these are the Blessings of Christ Himself

+Might make sense to mention why Paul was ministering to the Gentiles here.

 Looking at this picture as an outsider, someone who is not a Jew, it looks like there are two ways to tap into God's blessing.
 Under the Old Covenant, it was possible to be blessed along with Israel by becoming a proscelyte.
 This required you to be circumcised and keep the law.
 And the best that could get you is the natural, earthly blessings of the law.
 While this was certainly good, it could never give eternal life.
 Under the New Covenant, God opened up the possibility of outsiders being blessed along side Abraham purely by faith.
 There was no circumcision required and no law to keep for these blessings.
 By faith, these Gentiles enjoyed eternal life and the same spiritual gifts that believing Isralites enjoyed.
 And these  blessings simply were not available under the Law.